lowrydonal/bachelors-degree/README.md

 The purpose of the program is to check whether a certain logo is present in an inputted image.

-The implementation uses a number of pre-processing techniques to first attempt to pinpoint to the location of the logo in an input image.
+The implementation uses a number of pre-processing techniques to first attempt to pinpoint the location a logo in an input image.

 ![alt text](https://github.com/lowrydonal/bachelors-thesis/blob/master/Java%20Project/markdown/img1.png )

-The extracted logo sub-image is then compared to a stored image of the logo in question to check if they match.
+The extracted logo sub-image is then compared to a stored template of the logo in question to check if they match.
 This comparison is done using the SIFT (Scale Invariant Feature Transform) algorithm.

 ![alt text](https://github.com/lowrydonal/bachelors-thesis/blob/master/Java%20Project/markdown/img2.png )